microsoft/testfx/docs/testingplatform/testnodeupdatemessage.md

 Optional properties, on the other hand, enhance the testing experience by providing additional information.
 They are particularly useful in IDE scenarios (like VS, VSCode, etc.), console runs, or when supporting specific extensions that require more detailed information to function correctly.
 However, these optional properties do not affect the execution of the tests.

 >> [!NOTE]
->> It's the responsibility of the extensions to notify the console or handle exceptions that require specific information to function correctly.
+>> Extensions are tasked with alerting and managing exceptions when they require specific information to operate correctly.
 If an extension lacks the necessary information, it should not cause the test execution to fail, but rather, it should simply opt-out.

 ## Generic information